 It's a change-your-life kind of mac and cheese.

 Here though we're leaving the mac out of it and simplifying our smoked gouda consumption to an easy stovetop dip.
 The same restaurant that serves the smoked gouda mac and cheese ALSO serves a smoked gouda dip to go with their homemade pretzels, making it possible to enjoy smoked gouda two times in the same dinner out.
-Comfort food at its finest.

 As it turns out, making a warm, cheesy dip is incredibly easy.
 A mixture of melted butter and flour (also called a roux) is started in a saucepan, to which you add milk and then shredded cheese.

 This dip is best served immediately as the cheese will make it harden as it cools.
 We had leftovers, so we refrigerated the dip and then reheated it on the stovetop over low heat, stirring/whisking until it became smooth again.
 Perfect!

-- 2 tbsp unsalted butter
+- 2 tablespoon unsalted butter

-- 2 tbsp all-purpose flour
+- 2 tablespoon all-purpose flour

 - 1 cup milk*

-- 1 1/3 cup shredded smoked gouda cheese
+- 1 ⅓ cup shredded smoked gouda cheese

 - Place butter in a saucepan set over low-medium heat.
 Once melted, whisk in the flour until combined.